ahmohamed/lipID/README.md

 <!-- badges: start -->
 [![Travis-CI Build Status](https://travis-ci.org/ahmohamed/lipidr.svg?branch=master)](https://travis-ci.org/ahmohamed/lipID) [![Coverage status](https://codecov.io/gh/ahmohamed/lipID/branch/master/graph/badge.svg)](https://codecov.io/github/ahmohamed/lipID?branch=master) <!-- badges: end -->

-lipID is an extremely fast implementation for rule-based matching of lipid compounds from MS/MS spctra.
-While the package logic and libraries is based on LipidMatch pakcage, the implementation has been completely rewritten to improve the performance (100x speed), and make it compatible with the latest R releases and tideverse workflows.`lipID` also allows users to add custom libraries to search against.
+lipID is an extremely fast implementation for rule-based matching of lipid compounds from MS/MS spectra.
+While the package logic and libraries is based on LipidMatch package, the implementation has been completely rewritten to improve the performance (100x speed), and make it compatible with the latest R releases and tidyverse workflows.`lipID` also allows users to add custom libraries to search against.

 Installation
 ------------